 - Swelling over the joints

-- Pain that is worse with joint movement
+- Pain that gets worse with joint movement

 - Bumps over the small joints

-- Trouble doing activities of daily living (ADLs), such as tying shoes, opening jars, or buttoning shirts
+- Trouble performing the activities of daily living, such as tying shoes, opening jars or buttoning shirts

 - Occasional fever